 To allow for the new railway bridge’s construction and widen highway with increased height capacity, the existing road level must be lowered by 1.2 metres.
 This involves significant excavation works to keep the access road’s gradient at a safe angle for HGV use and hugely impacts on major underground utility services, such as telephone, internet, gas, water, etc.

 The reuse of the current access on a permanent basis presents significant challenges.
 To redevelop the existing access road, extensive engineering work is required to meet the new lowered highway level underneath the bridge, provide a safe junction for all road users, relocate and accommodate the vital utilities exchanges located underneath the main highway, and reinforce the railway embankment.

-Ahead of any planning application submission, the project team will assess the wider planning impact of the plans on the surrounding residential streets.
-These considerations include:
+Ahead of the planning applications submission, the project team assessed the wider planning impact of the plans on the surrounding residential streets.
+These considerations included:

 - A heavy goods vehicle (HGV) restriction strategy to introduce highway weight limits to prevent HGV vehicles using the surrounding residential roads.

 - A review of the on-street parking on York Road, between Guildford Road and Bradfield Close, to allow sufficient road width for all users.